 A second Endocyte drug program, EC1169, will narrow following an interim analysis of a Phase 1 trial that has been enrolling prostate cancer patients.
 Endocyte said the analysis confirmed clinical activity of the drug in patients that had previously been treated with taxane, a type of chemotherapy.
 The company added that it believes EC1169 may help those patients because the antigen that the drug targets increases with prior treatments.
 But the company will stop enrolling patients who have not previously been treated with taxane.

-In addition to continuing the clinical development of EC1169, Endocyte said it is working on bringing other potential cancer treatment into clinical trials.
+In addition to continuing the clinical development of EC1169, Endocyte said it is working on bringing other potential cancer treatments into clinical trials.
 The company plans to file an application with the FDA for the go-ahead to begin clinical trials for EC2629, a cell-based therapy that could treat solid tumors.
 The company has also been researching a type of cancer therapy called a chimeric antigen receptor T-cell (CAR-T) with Seattle Children’s Research Institute.
 Endocyte has not identified the cancer target for this drug but the company said that it plans to start clinical trials in 2018.

 According to the securities filing, Endocyte’s board of directors committed to the corporate reorganization on May 23.
 Employees were not notified until today.
 The news comes nearly a year after founding CEO Ron Ellis abruptly resigned from the company.
 Endocyte said that after completing the restructuring, it expects it will have approximately $105 million in cash at the end of 2017.